 Notes related to Spectators are shown in italics below.

-- Prior Years Start/Finish Area - from prior years.
-For 2022, this will be modified due to construction at USA Baseball.
+- Start/Finish Area - from prior years.
+For 2023, this may be modified due to construction at USA Baseball.

 - Spectator Parking - Spectator Parking locations are noted on the maps linked above.
 Only runners may buy a Parking Pass (with their registration), but Spectators interested in seeing their runners at the finish line may use our free shuttles.
 Parking passes at USA Baseball are also not required after 9:00am, and parking typically becomes available by 10:00am as half marathoners leave.